NabaviLab/SEACON/README.md

 If a matched-normal sample is available, or if a pseudonormal sample is constructed using the *pseudonormal* mode of SEACON, it is necessary to obtain a set of phased SNPs to compute the BAFs.
 A pipeline for obtaining a vcf file with phased SNPs is provided in the script `gen_vcf.sh` located in the *scripts* directory.
 This script requires *bcftools* and additionally a phasing tool such as *Eagle2* or *shapeit*.

 In the provided script `gen_vcf.sh`, the tool Eagle2 is used, and a prebuilt binary for linux can be installed [here](https://alkesgroup.broadinstitute.org/Eagle/).
 Using reference-based phasing locally requires a reference panel to be downloaded, for example [this reference](https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20201028_3202_phased/) from 1000 Genomes.
 Reference-free phasing is also possible.
 Additionally, Eagle2 can be used online through the the [Michigan Imputation Server](https://imputationserver.sph.umich.edu/index.html#!).

+### Breakpoint filtering scripts
+We have provided scripts to smooth the output copy number profiles of any method using the breakpoint filtering heuristic implemented in SEACON.
+These scripts are located in the *scripts* directory and include one for the output of CHISEl and another for any arbitrary output.
+Instructions on using these scripts appear in the README file located in the scripts directory.

 ### Example commands
 The following is an example workflow of using SEACON